-Nina has a strong finance background and has applied this at FSG in leading campaigns and projects to influence the insurance and banking sectors to embrace shared value, co-authoring, for example, this recent CEO blog on ill-health prevention in Harvard Business Review, Insuring Shared Value Roundtable, and How Insurance Companies are Preparing for the Future through Shared Value, and is co-author of the report Doing Better, More Efficiently, an assessment of foundations’ vitality.
+Nina has a strong finance background and has applied this at FSG in leading campaigns and projects to influence the insurance and banking sectors to embrace shared value.
+She is the author of several blogs, including CEO blog on ill-health prevention in Harvard Business Review, Insuring Shared Value Roundtable, and How Insurance Companies are Preparing for the Future through Shared Value, and is co-author of the report Doing Better, More Efficiently, an assessment of foundations’ vitality.
 Recent consulting projects include strategy reviews for both an insurance company and its corporate foundation, shared value guidance for a biotech company, and a collective impact project for sustainable agriculture in West Africa, where Nina and her team worked with a coalition of multiple companies, a local government, and further NGO partners to improve the livelihoods of thousands of smallholder farmers.

 Prior to joining FSG, Nina worked for 6 years at Bain & Company, lastly as Case Team Leader.
 Her client assignments ranged from portfolio and finance strategies to organizational redesign and footprint management, deployed in various industries such as healthcare, logistics, financial services, consumer and industrial goods.
 Project leadership examples include the R&D footprint redesign for an international BioTech company with impact on ~1,000 employees across five R&D sites on two continents as well as the roll-out of the world’s largest logistics transformation program in 8 developing countries of South America and Africa, advancing organizational structures for ~2,000 employees.
 Nina also joined Bain’s Private Equity group for 1.5 years and conducted commercial due diligences for the world’s leading PE funds with a deal size of up to $6B, including complex market and business modeling.
 She applied her PE background also to the social investment arena, for example, by crafting the new portfolio strategy for Germany’s largest impact investing fund.